 International student degree requirements:

 For admission to graduate study, international students must hold a baccalaureate degree from an institution that is accredited by an approved U.S. regional accrediting agency or a degree that is equivalent to a four-year bachelor's degree in the United States.
+Generally, an international student is an individual studying in the United States on a non-immigrant, temporary visa that allows for academic study at the post-secondary level.
+Typically, international students will hold an F-type visa.
 International students must meet all admission requirements of the college.

 A completed international application packet includes:

 - A completed Online Graduate Admission Application.

 - A $65 nonrefundable application fee.
 Acceptable methods of payment: Visa or MasterCard.